zonemaster/zonemaster-gui/docs/FAQ/gui-faq-en.md

 <a name="q6"></a>
 #### 6. Does Zonemaster support IPv6?
 Yes.
 By default Zonemaster will query name servers both over IPv4 and IPv6, unless explicitly configured otherwise.
 Such configuration is accessible through the "Options" button.

 <a name="q7"></a>
 #### 7. Does Zonemaster verify DNSSEC?
 Yes.
-If DNSSEC is available for a domain that is tested by Zonemaster, it will be checked automatically.
+If DNSSEC is available for a domain name that is tested by Zonemaster, it will be checked automatically.
-Note that you can also explicitly provide Delegation Signers (DS) records using the "Options" button.

 <a name="q8"></a>
 #### 8. What makes Zonemaster differ from other DNS zone validating software?
-Firstly, Zonemaster saves all history from earlier tests based on the tested domain, which means you can go back to a test you did some time ago and compare it to the test you ran just a moment ago.
+Firstly, Zonemaster saves all history from earlier tests based on the tested domain name, which means you can go back to a test you did some time ago and compare it to the test you ran just a moment ago.

 Secondly, all tests that Zonemaster runs are defined in Test Case specifications that can be found in the [Defined Test Cases] document.

-Thirdly, Zonemaster can be used to test undelegated domains.
-Find more about undelegated domains in [Question 12].
+Thirdly, Zonemaster can be used to test undelegated domain names.
+See [Question 12].

+Fourthly, Zonemaster can be used to test DS records before their publication in the parent zone.
+See [Question 13].

 Lastly, this open source version of Zonemaster was built using modular code which basically means that you can integrate parts of it in your own systems, if you wish.